Lammas: Neopaganism

-Lughnasadh is the name used for one of the eight sabbats in the Neopagan Wheel of the Year.
-It is the first of the three autumn harvest festivals, the other two being the autumn equinox (also called Mabon) and Samhain.
+Some neopagans have adopted the name and date of Lammas, making it one of the harvest festivals in their Wheel of the Year.
+Other neopagans use the Gaelic name Lughnasa.
+It is the first of the three autumn festivals, the others being the autumn equinox and Samhain.
 In the Northern Hemisphere it takes place around 1 August, while in the Southern Hemisphere it is celebrated around 1 February.